TheSilvered/nest/README.md

 on Windows or into `~/.config/sublime-text/Packages` on Linux.

-In Sublime Text, in addition to syntax highlighting you can also run a script with `CTRL + B` and you can comment and un-comment with the default keyboard shortcuts.
+In Sublime Text, in addition to syntax highlighting you can also run a script with `CTRL + B` and you can add and remove comments with the default keyboard shortcuts.

 Since Sublime Text does not support input from the user in the output panel,